tsuru/tsuru/docs/services/build.rst

 If you open your web browser and access the url "http://127.0.0.1:5000/" you will see the "Hello World!".

-In our api it's need implements the resources expecteds by the :doc: `Tsuru api workflow`_.
+In our api it's need to implement the resources expecteds by the :doc: `Tsuru api workflow`_.

 Provisioning the resource for new instances
 -------------------------------------------

-Tsuru expects that
+For new instances tsuru send's a POST to /resources with the "name" that represents the app name in request body.
+If the service instance is successfully created, your API should return 201 in status code.

+Let's create a method for this action:

 .. highlight:: python